-A. With the increases in cases of confirmed COVID-19 in the County, and deaths, including a significant and increasing number of suspected cases of community transmission, this Order is necessary to slow the rate of spread and the Health Officer will re-evaluate it as further data becomes available.
+A. Currently, confirmed COVID-19 cases in the County, and deaths, are increasing.
+This Order is necessary to continue to slow the rate of spread and the Health Officer will re-evaluate it as further data becomes available.

 Q. What does this order mean?

 A. The “stay at home” Order means to stay in your home and not leave unless necessary for one of the designated exceptions listed in the Order.
-Some reasons you would leave your home are to get food, to get a prescription, to see a doctor, to go to work if your work is essential as defined in the Order, to take your child(ren) to and from childcare that is authorized under this Order, and to help people you care for get the things they need to live and be healthy and safe.
+Some reasons you would leave your home are to get food, to get a prescription, to see a doctor, to go to work as defined in the Order.

-The other mitigation measures of social distancing and personal hygiene will continue to be applied whenever feasible.
-These include washing hands, using hand sanitizer, disinfecting surfaces, not going out if sick, and staying at least six feet away from others.
+A. Measures of social distancing includes personal hygiene by washing hands, using hand sanitizer, disinfecting surfaces, not going out if sick, and staying at least six feet away from others.